zoalasaurusrawr/Shims.WindowsAzure.ServiceBus/README.md

 # Contribution

 Want to add support for to help bring parity to the shim API surface?
 Please do!
+You can use the "help wanted" label to see needed areas, though, helpful contributions are welcome regardless of the roadmap